The Deligne-Riemann-Roch isomorphism

 This diagram is obtained as a composition of operations in the virtual category, induced by the analogous operations in the derived category, and an application of $\chfrak$ and its multiplicative structure.
-The upper and lower compositions are simply the K\"unneth formula \cite[\href{https://stacks.math.columbia.edu/tag/0FLN}{0FLN}]{stacks-project}, and the diagram hence commutes.
+The upper and lower compositions are instances of the K\"unneth formula \cite[\href{https://stacks.math.columbia.edu/tag/0FLN}{0FLN}]{stacks-project}, hence the diagram commutes.

-For diagram \textbf{(B)}, we proceed analogously, but we apply the K\"unneth-type isomorphism of Lemma \ref{lemma:basechangesmalldegree} instead.
+For diagram \textbf{(B)}, we proceed analogously, applying instead the K\"unneth-type isomorphism of Lemma \ref{lemma:basechangesmalldegree} instead.
 Recall that the isomorphism in \emph{loc. cit.} holds under a restriction of the degrees of the involved Chern power series.
 In the current setting, we recall that $\pi_\ast(\chfrak(\Ocal(-i)) \cdot\tdfrak(T_\pi))$ and its $\pi'$ counterpart are understood after the reductions in the proof of Proposition \ref{prop:RR-proj-right} leading to \eqref{eq:premierePIL}, for which we can indeed apply Lemma \ref{lemma:basechangesmalldegree} \eqref{item:basechangesmalldegree-1}. \end{proof}